 - My favorite travel guide to Great Britain.

 - I always travel with travel insurance from World Nomads.
 You never know when something might go wrong, especially in this day and age.
-But with travel insurance, you’re protected even if you’re attacked by an ugly duckling during your 24 hours in Cardiff.
+But with travel insurance, you’re protected even if you’re attacked by Daleks during your 24 hours in Cardiff.

 24 Hours in Cardiff